 The UK National Institute of Clinical Excellence (NICE) has recently endorsed MBCT as an effective treatment for the relapse prevention of depression.

-Mindfulness Based Cognitive Therapy (MBCT) combines the idea of cognitive behavioral therapy with mindfulness practices.
+Mindfulness Based Cognitive Therapy (MBCT) combines the idea of cognitive behavioural therapy with mindfulness practices.
 The practice of mindfulness allows you to pay close attention to the present moment, noting your thoughts, feelings and body sensations with an attitude of curiosity and non-judgement.

 The MBCT programme is developed to encourage people to become more aware of their internal thoughts, feelings and bodily sensations in order to disengage with negative thoughts and focus on present-moment awareness.

-How will Mindfulness Practice help you?
+How will mindfulness practice help you?

 - Increase self-awareness and self-confidence